Hiding Behind The Couch is a multi-part series of stories surrounding a single group of nine friends that takes place

 The series as a whole is contemporary, realist fiction and features diverse characters (including LGBT+).
 As such, the characters and the situations they encounter are the everyday, real-life situations we all deal with - births, deaths, marriages, sickness, romance, crime, family feuds, and so on.
 Thus, the series crosses genres; an indication of the genres of each instalment is given below.

 - Beginnings - Adult Fiction / Childhood Trauma

-- Ruminations - coming of age - Contemporary Fiction / Romance Elements / Coming of Age
+- Ruminations - Contemporary Fiction / Romance Elements / Coming of Age

-- Class-A - coming of age - Contemporary Fiction / Romance Elements / Coming of Age
+- Class-A - Contemporary Fiction / Romance Elements / Coming of Age

 - Hiding Behind The Couch (season one) - Contemporary Fiction / Family and Relationships